CodingLakshmi/Diarywise/README.md

 Not many Diary apps are very good.
 So, to satisfy the user's needs I would like to create this website to be the best so that the user is going to have the best experience when using it.

 ## Features
-- Sign up/login page
+- Sign Up/ Login Page
-- A calender at the begenning to click on the that the user wants to write the diary.
+- Calender Page to open a diary entry
-- you write your entry and customize the page using different fonts, uploding videos, images, etc.
+- In a diary entry the user can change the Font's, font's color and fon't sizes
-- Then they save it.
+- They can add insert an image and submit the form
-- You can go back to write another entry tomorrow.
+- They can change the theme of the website in their account.

 ## User Flow
 - They click on the login with google or create an account.